-Porsche has made the electric vehicle sector take notice after a remarkable record set in its Taycan 4S Cross Turismo sports car.
+Porsche made the electric vehicle sector take notice after a remarkable record was set in its Taycan 4S Cross Turismo sports car.

 A 1,146-mile trip from Thailand to Singapore was tackled in just 29 hours and 15 minutes, the fastest time recorded for a single journey between the two locations in an electric vehicle, according to a news release.
 The event was also covered in a tweet.

 Twenty-nine hours and 15 minutes: three journalists have just completed the fastest all-electric journey from Thailand to Singapore – in a #Porsche Taycan 4S Cross Turismo.
 More: https://t.co/r1gQogZ9bq pic.twitter.com/TSbri32pFU— Porsche Newsroom (@PorscheNewsroom) July 21, 2023

 The challenge required three rotating drivers to stay within the speed limit the whole time and reserve charging stations an hour in advance, Electrek reported.

 Drivers only stopped for 25-minute intervals at stations along Shell’s Recharge High Performance Charging network to boost their battery life.

 Not accounting for stops or traffic, a standard internal combustion engine vehicle could make the same journey from Bangkok to Garden by the Bay in Singapore between 20 and 30 hours, according to data from Google Maps.